tututwo/tututwo/content/post/tt_Broadway/index.md

 # Re-design & Re-headline
 How about just showing the award-winning shows?

-What is interesting about award-winning show?
+What is interesting about award-winning shows?

-Answer: they won awards.
+**Answer: they won awards.**

-I quickly got intrigued by the idea of
+I quickly got intrigued by the idea that how much money each award-winning muscial earned and how long it took before the award.

 Another ggplot2 master's work inspired me.
-Georgios Karamanis made plot
+Georgios Karamanis made plot by placing triangular bars on top of each European country on a map.

 Triangular "bar" charts plus stars on the tips to highlight the stars.
 Red and glowing yellow represents stage curtain and trophy, and annotations on the top of every star showing.
 ![sketch2](sketch2.png)